redgis/eWAM-Launcher/README.md

 ## Ergonomy
 - [x] Shouldn't we simply have a pool of eWAMs referenced by the various environments ?
 - [x] Remove Wyde-DLL : this should not be editable, and be set from the binaries set
+- [x] Allow item reordering using buttons
-- [ ] Allow item reordering by drag&drop in listboxes and datagrids :
+- [ ] Impprovement : Allow item reordering by drag&drop in listboxes and datagrids :
    https://stackoverflow.com/questions/3350187/wpf-c-rearrange-items-in-listbox-via-drag-and-drop
    http://www.hardcodet.net/2009/03/moving-data-grid-rows-using-drag-and-drop
    http://www.eidias.com/blog/2014/8/15/movable-rows-in-wpf-datagrid